thearn/game-of-life/README.md

 Other cellular automata implementations in the top-level directory are run the same way.

+Alternatively, a general-purpose neighbor-oriented automata state transition function is also available.
+This will take an array encoding the current state (see below) along with a [rule string](http://www.conwaylife.com/wiki/Cellular_automaton#Rules), and outputs the next state for all cells. `rule_string.py` shows how to use this.

 End each program using a keyboard interrupt (ctrl-c).

 How it's written